The financial comparator of Singapore

 The fixed deposit market is dynamic, with rates subject to change based on global economic indicators, local liquidity needs, and competitive pressures.
 Staying updated on the latest offerings is paramount to securing the best possible returns for your savings.
 Regularly comparing rates across different banks is a habit that can significantly benefit your financial health.

-CIMB is currently leading the 6-month tenure with a competitive rate of 1.35% p.a., typically requiring a S$10,000 minimum deposit.
-Bank of China also offers 1.30% for the same duration, making these viable choices for medium-term savings goals.
+CIMB leads the 6-month tenure with a rate of 1.20% p.a., typically requiring a S$10,000 minimum deposit.
+Bank of China also offers a solid 1.15% for the same duration, making these strong contenders for medium-term savings with competitive yields.

 Bank Comparison: Fixed Deposit Rates (March 2026)